wpmetabox/docs/_docs/database.md

 ## Overview

-Wondering how the Meta Box plugin stores field value in the database?
-Understanding this can help you get the field value easily and understand the returned value from `get_post_meta` or [helper functions](/displaying-fields/).
+Wondering how the Meta Box plugin stores custom field value in the database?
+Understanding this can help you get the custom field value easily and understand the returned value from `get_post_meta` or [helper functions](/displaying-fields/).

+For all custom fields, the `id` is always the `meta_key` and the value is the `meta_value` in the `wp_postmeta` table.
+The sections below describe how the value is formatted.

 ## Non-cloneable fields